boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/advanced-sorting.md

 #### Sort order

- * `Ascending`: Displays the sorted results in the ascending order.
+ * `Ascending`: Displays the sorted results in ascending order.

- * `Descending`: Displays the sorted results in the descending order.
+ * `Descending`: Displays the sorted results in descending order.

 #### Sort by

- * `Alphabetic`: Orders the data either in ascending or descending order based on initial alphabet.
+ * `Alphabetic`: Orders the data either in ascending or descending order based on the initial alphabet.
 You can apply this sorting for more than one string field.
-Here, the data has been ordered in hierarchical pattern as follows.
+Here, the data has been ordered in a hierarchical pattern.

      ![Alphabetic sort](/static/assets/visualizing-data/working-with-widgets/images/Alphabetic-sort.PNG)

- * `Data source`: Places resultant data from the data source on query execution, i.e., without performing any additional operations such as ascending or descending as follows.
+ * `Data source`: Places resultant data from the data source on query execution without performing any additional operations such as ascending or descending.

     ![Data source sort](/static/assets/visualizing-data/working-with-widgets/images/Data-source-sort.PNG)

  * `Field`: Orders the data based on the associated values of another measure or dimension field.
 For example, you can order several countries based on their freight values.

-    For example, the sort dialog box shown below is configured to sort the "Ship Name" field based on sum of the "Freight" measure in the ascending order.
-The results will be displayed in such a way that the "Ship Name" with lowest "Freight" value is displayed first and the "Ship Name" with the second lowest "Freight" value is displayed second, and so on.
+    For example, the sort dialog box shown below is configured to sort the “Ship Name” field based on the sum of the “Freight” measure in ascending order.
+The results will be displayed in such a way that the “Ship Name” with the lowest “Freight” value is displayed first and the “Ship Name” with the second lowest “Freight” value is displayed second, and so on.

     ![Sorting based on measure field](/static/assets/visualizing-data/working-with-widgets/images/sorting-measures.PNG)